-- Customer: A person who defines the requirements for a service and takes responsibility for the outcomes of service consumption e.g. the IT Manager.
+- Customer: A person who defines the requirements for a service and takes responsibility for the outcomes of service consumption; e.g., the IT Manager.

-- User: A person who uses services e.g. the company employees.
+- User: A person who uses services; e.g. the company employees.

-- Sponsor: A person who authorizes budget for service consumption e.g. the Finance Manager.
+- Sponsor: A person who authorizes budget for service consumption; e.g., the Finance Manager.

-Note that these terms can be used by a single individual who can act as the customer, user and sponsor of a service they have bought and consumed.
+Note that these terms can be used by a single individual who can act as the customer, user, and sponsor of a service they have bought and consumed.

-Service relationship is defined as a co-operation between a service provider and service consumer.
-Service relationships are established between two or more organizations to co-create value, and at any time an organization can play the role of provider or consumer interchangeably depending on the situation.
+A service relationship is defined as the cooperation between a service provider and service consumer.
+Service relationships are established between two or more organizations to co-create value.
+An organization can play the role of provider or consumer interchangeably, depending on the situation.

-Products and Services
+Products & Services

 In ITIL, the service is the ultimate center of focus in every aspect of service management.
 A service is defined as a means of enabling value co-creation by facilitating outcomes that customers want to achieve, without the customer having to manage specific costs and risks.
 The services that an organization provides are based on one or more of its products.

 |Goods||Supplied to the consumer |